celsworthy/GCodeViewer/ReadMe.md

 	GCodeViewerGUI.json
 	Used to specify GUI parameters such as the expanded state of the panels.
 The location of this files is specified by the --project-directory command line option.

+When run from the command line, GCodeViewer can be controlled from the terminal.
+When started, it responds with something like this:

+	2020-02-03 15:28:45,876 [main] INFO - StenographerFactory initialised with logfile= ...
+	Hello!

 The viewer accepts the following commands on the terminal:

 	bottom | b  <layer>